 LISA McKELLAR POURSINE

-Lisa McKellar Poursine has fifteen (15) years of experience as a lawyer, the vast majority of which have been in civil litigation, including, but not limited to, motion practice, depositions, mediations, settlement negotiations, and trial preparation.
+Lisa McKellar Poursine has more than fifteen (15) years of experience as a lawyer, the vast majority of which have been in civil litigation, including, but not limited to, motion practice, depositions, mediations, settlement negotiations, and trial preparation.
 Her firm has had the pleasure of defending small, mid-sized, publicly-traded, and multi-national companies with respect to employment disputes brought by current and former employees, and has represented businesses with respect to corporate agreements and defense of various lawsuits.
 Prior to opening her own boutique firm, she worked for such large and mid-sized international and national law firms as Skadden Arps Slate Meagher & Flom LLP and Mintzer Sarowitz Zeris Ledva & Meyers LLP.
 Her accomplishments include, but are not limited to, the following: